FlorianHeigl/OpenNebula-addon-eternus/README.md

 Check the log files.

 PSA: It's worth knowing that if you have some mistake / unsupported setting in `oned.conf` that might show only later when you try to change one of the attributes.
 For that reason, it's best to try adding some attribute as a test.
+That means, when you create the datastore, go to Storage/Datastores and create an attribute called "TEST" while looking at oned.log.

 ### Create the *datastore definition*